Mercedes-Benz W108/W109: Transmission

-In-house automatic transmission family

 After the satisfactory experience with the new design, it was adopted for the new core model K4C 025 for 4- to 6-cylinder engines.
 With the small block V8 engine M 116, the K4A 040 was launched as a reinforced version of the same design.
 With the small block V8 engine for the United States M 117, the three-speed automatic with torque converter W4A 040 was derived from this design.
 It was the first automatic with torque converter Mercedes-Benz offered.

-Small block V8 models

 When the 3.5 L V8 engine was introduced in 1969, the sole transmission choice was the K4A 040.
 Customers could request the four-speed manual transmission with price reduction if they inclined so.
 For 4.5 L V8 engine for the United States, the sole transmission choice was the W3A 040.